 Designed by Thomas Burberry for officers in World War I (hence the name, ‘trench’), there are reports that the trench was inspired by Charles Macintosh’s rubberised raincoat (hence its other name, ‘mac’).
 It was made to be functional; its epaulettes displayed the officer’s rank; a pleat made it easy to ride a horse; a D-ring secured equipment and the water-repellent fabric kept you dry.
-It soon became popular outside of the trenches with film stars giving it worldwide exposure.
-Over a hundred years later, it is one of the few items of clothing that can truthfully be called a classic.
+It soon became popular outside of the trenches with film stars catapulting it to fame.
+Over a hundred years later, it’s one of the few items of clothing that can truthfully be called a classic.

 I’ve had a Burberry trench on my wishlist for as long as I can remember but with a price tag of over £1,300, it’s probably going to stay there for a while longer, too.
 Thankfully there are some really nice trench coats on the high street right now.
 I’ve rounded up my favourites.
 Aren’t I good?

 Part-trench, part-duster, this light and elegant coat is perfect for autumn.
 There isn’t a D-ring to attach your map to but it does have a beautiful silhouette for instant sophistication.

 With its front storm flaps and single back vent, this is the coat to wear when you’re galloping through the rain.
 Its neutral colour is great for all seasons and the tie waist and small point collar both add a chic touch.

-I freakin’ LOVE this coat.
+I really LOVE this coat.
 It’s double-breasted with buckled cuffs and a waist-defining belt.
 And it’s long with a slim fit which makes any outfit look classy AF.

 Long and slightly loose, this mac or more edgier than most.
 It’s far more practical than those weird sleeping bag coats (seriously, WTF?) and you could still wear it with some furry loafers.